 The Constitution, an imperfect document, is perfect for these imperfect times, and is the moral fiber necessary for maintaining our limited government Republic and defending every human’s right to their life, their liberty, and their property.

-Bring our troops home.
+Bring our troops home now, because if not now, then when?
 Only Congress has the authority to declare war per Article 1 of the Constitution and we cannot afford to police the world.
 If you understand the flawed economics of the Green New Deal then consider the same economic principles of American regime change wars and nation building.
-In addition, we need to cut all taxpayer funded foreign aid and put America's taxpayers first again.
+In addition, we need to end all taxpayer-funded foreign aid and put America's taxpayers first again.

 War on Drugs

-The federal government's war on drugs has been a social, political, and economic failure.
+Prohibition doesn't work and the federal government's unconstitutional war on drugs has been a social, political, and economic failure.
 I believe in a human's right to their liberty and to peacefully choose how they live their lives.
 It is not the role of the federal government to manage our lives.
 This liberty over our body is the fundamental objection of the idea that somebody else knows better than we do, how we should live our lives.
 As a proponent of small government, I don't think big government solutions are the answer.

 Taxes, Spending, and the Federal Budget